IDayday/AlphaZero_SC2/README.md

 * For the setting default, simulation of a whole game cost about 3mins.

+Maybe, parallel training set is difficult for me now.
+I will try if I have a time.
+I need to finish the report first.
 ## TODO
 * ~~reset MCTS in new game environment~~
 * ~~train set in new game environment~~